 WorkingK9's U.S Associate, Team Member

-Brian has been a deputy Sheriff for 18 year, 14 years as a K9 handler.
+Brian has been a deputy Sheriff for over 20 years, 16 years as a K9 handler.

 As a handler he has taken specialized courses in tracking and narcotics detection.
 He has been a sniper and sniper team leader, a leader for tactical teams and firearms instructor.
 Brian is a use of force instructor and dive team member trained in evidence and recovery, body recovery, and underwater explosives detection.